You have a big idea, truckloads of ambition, and dreams of a thriving Rhode LLC, and you’re mentally prepared to make it happen.

 Once you’ve found your perfect name, include it on your Articles of Organization to automatically register it.
 In the event that you’re not quite ready to file an LLC, you can place a 120-day hold on your name by submitting a name reservation request.

-A resident agent is your LLC’s liaison to the state, the mediator who takes care of all your important legal, tax, and compliance documents, keeping your business in good standing.
-Every Rhode Island LLC must maintain a valid resident agent at all times.
+A registered agent is your LLC’s liaison to the state, the mediator who takes care of all your important legal, tax, and compliance documents, keeping your business in good standing.
+Every Rhode Island LLC must maintain a valid registered agent at all times.
 No one gets off the hook.
 And that’s because the agent serves a very important role.

-Like the LLC name, Rhode Island has some broad, albeit non-negotiable, requirements for your resident agent.
-Whoever you appoint must be an individual Rhode Island resident with a physical in-state address, or a business entity authorized to do business in the state like a resident agent service.
+Like the LLC name, Rhode Island has some broad, albeit non-negotiable, requirements for your registered agent.
+Whoever you appoint must be an individual Rhode Island resident with a physical in-state address, or a business entity authorized to do business in the state like a registered agent service.
 Fail to include a valid agent and your Articles of Organization will be rejected

 Quick Note: If your first choice doesn’t work out, don’t worry.
-You can always change your resident agent in the future.
+You can always change your registered agent in the future.

 Preparing to File Your Rhode Island Articles of Organization